 Cardiac Genetics Program

-By far, most heart defects in children have no known genetic cause.
-But in this rapidly changing field, doctors are getting more and more clues about the role of genetics in the development of the heart.
+Most heart defects in children have no known genetic cause.
+However, genetics is a rapidly changing field, and doctors are getting more and more clues about the role of genetics in the development of the heart.

-In many cases, assessing your risk is all that's needed.
+In many cases, assessing your risk is all that’s needed.
 For instance, the risk of having a baby with a heart defect is 1%, or 1 in 100 children.
-If you or your child has a heart defect, the risk of another child being born with a heart defect increases.
-Certain heart defects have a much higher risk of being passed on, particularly:
+If you or your child has a heart defect or genetic condition related to a heart defect, the risk of having another child born with a heart defect increases.
+Certain heart defects have a much higher risk of being passed on, such as:

 Depending on the risk factors, an echocardiogram may be done on one or more family members.
 Blood tests may be performed to look at genetic markers in the chromosomes.
 Often, we will involve other heart specialists or consultants.